loopersosa/Mahdi_Safarzadeh/README.md

 ## Summary
-Passionate and driven Electrical and Computer Engineer with a strong focus on leveraging artificial intelligence in drug discovery and protein engineering.
+Passionate and driven Electrical and Computer Engineer with a strong focus on leveraging artificial intelligence in **drug discovery** and **protein engineering using generative models**.
 Experienced in applying advanced AI techniques, including diffusion models, to bioinformatics for predicting and optimizing protein structures, skilled in developing innovative solutions to complex biological problems, with a commitment to advancing the field of AI-based protein engineering and bioinformatics.

-##### Technical Skills: Diffusion Models, Generative Models, AI-based Protein Engineering, Protein design, Machine Learning, Deep Learning, Python, MATLAB
+### Technical Skills:

+- Machine Learning & Deep Learning: Proficient in developing and applying models for various tasks, including diffusion models and generative models.
+- AI-based Protein Engineering: Experience in utilizing AI for protein design and engineering.
+- Programming Languages: Python, MATLAB
+- Specialized Skills: Protein design, Diffusion Models, Generative Models

 ### Research interests
-AI-driven Drug Discovery, Protein Structure Prediction, Bio-informatics, Diffusion Models, AI-based Protein Engineering.
+AI-driven Drug Discovery, Protein Structure Prediction, Diffusion Models, Bio-informatics, AI-based Protein Engineering.

 ## Research Experience